Alfredrick Hughes

-Alfredrick Hughes (born July 19, 1962) is an American former professional basketball player who was selected by the San Antonio Spurs in the first round (14th pick overall) in the 1985 NBA draft.
+Alfredrick Hughes (July 19, 1962 – May 1, 2026) was an American basketball player who was selected by the San Antonio Spurs in the first round (14th pick overall) in the 1985 NBA draft.
 He played college basketball for the Loyola Ramblers.

-Loyola career
+College career

 After graduating from Chicago's Robeson High School, Hughes played college basketball at Loyola Chicago, where the 6 ft 5 in shooting guard averaged 17.0 points per game as a freshman, 25.7 as a sophomore, 27.6 as a junior, and 26.3 as a senior.
-Hughes is Loyola's all-time leading scorer with 2,914 points, ranking ninth on the NCAA career scoring list.
-Hughes also ended his college career as the all-time scoring leader in the Midwestern Collegiate Conference, now known as the Horizon League, holding this record until Detroit Mercy's Antoine Davis—who had the benefit of a fifth year of athletic eligibility due to COVID-19 disruptions—broke it in December 2022.
+Hughes is Loyola's all-time leading scorer with 2,914 points, ranking 11th on the NCAA career scoring list following the 2025-26 season.
+Hughes also ended his college career as the all-time scoring leader in the Midwestern Collegiate Conference, now known as the Horizon League, holding this record until Detroit Mercy's Antoine Davis—who had the benefit of a fifth year of athletic eligibility due to COVID-19 disruptions—broke the mark in December 2022.
 He also holds the school record for most points scored in a game with 47 against Detroit (now Detroit Mercy) on February 5, 1985.
 Hughes was an All-American in 1985 and was a three-time Midwestern Collegiate Conference Player of the Year.
-His #21 is retired at Loyola.
+His senior year he led the Ramblers to the Sweet 16 of the NCAA Tournament.
+Hughes' #21 is retired at Loyola and he is also a member of the school's Hall of Fame.

-NBA career
+Professional career

-Hughes played in only one NBA season.
-He played for the Spurs during the 1985–86 NBA season, appearing in 68 games and averaging 5.2 ppg.
+After being drafted by the Spurs, Hughes played only one NBA season, 1985–86, appearing in 68 games and averaging 5.2 ppg.

+After being waived by the Spurs during training camp in 1986, Hughes went on the play eight more seasons of professional basketball both overseas in Italy, Belgium, Israel, and Greece, and in North American for the World Basketball League, Global Basketball Association, Continental Basketball Association, and National Basketball League.

+Death

+Hughes died on May 1, 2026, aged 63.
+His death was announced by his alma mater, Loyola University.